nachocaru/xaprb.com/content/blog/2007-11-23-why-is-embarq-hijacking-my-dns.md

 title: Why is Embarq hijacking my DNS?
 date: "2007-11-23"
 permalink: /2007/11/23/why-is-embarq-hijacking-my-dns/
-description:
-  - "Embarq and Verizon are screwing with their customers' DNS"
-tags:
-  - DNS
-  - Embarq
-  - opt out
-  - Toggl
-  - Verizon
 ---
 <p>Isn't this the same thing that happened a few years ago with ICANN or Verisign or one of those big names?  (strangely, I can't find relevant search results about this!).</p>